 A research based analytical approach for a) educating the community to respect individual uniqueness, specifically associated with special needs; and b) assisting organizations, including but not limited to camps, sports leagues, and businesses, with the creation of inclusive programs that bridge the divide between typical and children with special needs.

 Characteristics displayed by a committee member include:

 Applications will be reviewed on a quarterly basis.
-For information on getting involved in MORIAH’s Peer Advisory Committee, apply today!
+For information on getting involved in MORIAH’s Peer Advisory Board, apply today!